 If you purchase a property under the Help to Buy scheme – equity loan, then you can sell the property at any time, paying back the money loaned to you under the scheme.
 Your solicitor will contact the scheme to obtain a settlement figure as part of the residential conveyancing process and will provide the scheme with details of the sale itself.

 Once your sale has completed the loan will be paid off from the proceeds automatically and your solicitor will arrange for the scheme’s interest in your property to be removed from the Land Registry.

 If you purchased a property under the Help to Buy scheme – mortgage guarantee, then your solicitor will follow the normal conveyancing process without any additional issues.

 How we can help?

 At Keoghs, Nicholls, Lindsell & Harris we appreciate that buying a home is the largest financial commitment we make during a lifetime.
-If you are contemplating buying a new home under either of the Help to Buy schemes, then it is vital that you speak to our team of residential conveyancing experts to discuss your rights and responsibilities.
+If you are contemplating buying a new home under either of the Help to Buy schemes, then it is vital that you speak to our team of residential conveyancing solicitors to discuss your rights and responsibilities.

 There are bound to be questions that you wish to ask.
-Our team of Residential Conveyancing experts are here to help.
+Our team of experts are here to help.
 We can help and advise you on all aspects of your purchase and/or sale, your contract and point out any key or important clauses that you need to be aware of.
 We also offer very competitive fixed rates so there will be no hidden charges.